jito-foundation/restaking/docs/_advanced/00_building_ncn.md

 ## Overview

-### Restaking Program
+### Jito Restaking Program
-The Restaking program focuses on:
+The Jito Restaking program focuses on:
 - Initializing NCNs and Operators.
 - Managing NCN authorities.
 - Registering relationships between NCNs, Operators, and Vaults.

-### Vault Program
+### Jito Vault Program
-The Vault program is responsible for:
+The Jito Vault program is responsible for:
 - Creating and managing VRTs (Vault Resource Tokens).
 - Allowing users to deposit and withdraw assets.
 - Managing relationships with NCNs, delegations with Operators, and fee settings.